amoerie/jstreams/README.md

 Or you can just download the latest jar file from [the releases page](https://github.com/amoerie/jstreams/releases)!

+## Pull requests

+I am taking pull requests!
+This library is quite minimal, so I expect there to be times when the API is a bit too limited to satisfy all your needs.

+#### Getting started

+1. Import this project into your IDE of choice as a Gradle project.
+There is no other special setup you need to do.

+#### Guidelines

+If you want to make sure your pull request gets accepted, follow these guidelines:

+- Follow functional conventions.
+If you add a method that does not exist in any other language or framework, rethink what you're doing.
+If it does exist elsewhere, find the name that is most commonly used across languages/frameworks.

+- Write at least 2 unit tests covering the empty stream scenario and a "happy case" scenario.
+See the existing tests.

+- Write javadoc for the public parts of the API.

+Other tips:

+- Try to reuse existing operators.
+For example, `toList` and `length`are just specialized use cases of `reduce`
+- Try to avoid writing code inside the Stream base class.
+See the private `FlatStream`, `MappedStream`, ... classes if you need an example.

 ## Documentation

 See the full Java documentation here: http://amoerie.github.io/jstreams/